janxious/BTMLColorLOSMod/README.md

 ## Features
 - Change the color of direct line of fire indicator drawn between the currently controlled mech and enemy targets
 - Change the color of indirect line of fire indicator drawn between the currently controlled mech and enemy targets
-- Add dashes to the indirect line of fire indicator drawn between the currently controlled mech and enemy targets
 - Change the color of the line of fire indicator for obstructed targets on the attacker and target sides of the obstruction
+- Add dashes to the line of fire indicator drawn between the currently controlled mech and enemy targets
+- Shift to different color settings with an easy button press

 ## Download
 Downloads can be found on [Github](https://github.com/janxious/BTMLColorLOSMod/releases) and on [Nexus](https://www.nexusmods.com/battletech/mods/135).